Top 5 This Week

 Queensland Travel Guide 2026: Great Barrier Reef, Tropical Rainforests, and the Gold Coast

-Queensland is Australia’s adventure state — a vast tropical and subtropical territory stretching from the Gold Coast’s surfer beaches and theme parks in the south to the Torres Strait Islands at the northern tip of Cape York, 2,000 kilometres away, with the Great Barrier Reef running the full length of the state’s coastline in between.
-The Great Barrier Reef (the world’s largest coral reef system, 348,700 square kilometres, visible from space) is Queensland’s defining natural asset and one of the seven natural wonders of the world — a marine ecosystem of extraordinary biodiversity accessible from Cairns, Port Douglas, the Whitsunday Islands, and dozens of mainland coastal towns along the Queensland coast.
-The Daintree Rainforest north of Cairns is the oldest continuously surviving tropical rainforest on Earth, pre-dating the Amazon by 130 million years, and provides the most extraordinary ecological juxtaposition in the world: ancient rainforest meeting the Great Barrier Reef at Cape Tribulation, where two World Heritage Areas physically touch.
-Brisbane, the state capital and host of the 2032 Olympic Games, is the most rapidly evolving major city in Australia.
+Queensland is Australia’s adventure state — a vast tropical and subtropical territory stretching from the Gold Coast’s surf beaches and theme parks in the south to the Torres Strait Islands at the northern tip of Cape York, 2,000 kilometres away, with the Great Barrier Reef running the full length of the state’s coastline in between.
+The Great Barrier Reef — the world’s largest coral reef system, covering 344,400 square kilometres and visible from space — is Queensland’s defining natural asset and one of the seven natural wonders of the world, a marine ecosystem of remarkable biodiversity reachable from Cairns, Port Douglas, the Whitsunday Islands, and dozens of mainland coastal towns along the Queensland coast.
+The Daintree Rainforest north of Cairns is the oldest continuously surviving tropical rainforest on Earth, predating the Amazon by more than 100 million years, and stages one of the planet’s rarest natural encounters: ancient rainforest meeting the Great Barrier Reef at Cape Tribulation, the only place on Earth where two World Heritage Areas physically touch.
+Brisbane, the state capital and host of the 2032 Olympic Games, is the fastest-changing major city in Australia.

 Great Barrier Reef: World’s Greatest Marine Wonder

-The Great Barrier Reef stretches 2,300 kilometres along Queensland’s coast and encompasses 3,000 individual reef systems, 900 islands, and 30 species of whales and dolphins, 1,625 species of fish, and 411 species of hard coral.
-The primary access points for reef experiences:
+The Great Barrier Reef runs 2,300 kilometres along Queensland’s coast and takes in some 2,900 individual reefs, 900 islands, 30 species of whales and dolphins, 1,625 species of fish, and more than 450 species of hard coral.
+These are the primary access points for reef trips:

 Cairns: The Reef Capital

-• Liveaboard dive trips: Multi-day dive expeditions to the Coral Sea’s offshore reefs (Osprey Reef, Ribbon Reefs, Cod Hole); the finest scuba diving in Australia
+• Liveaboard dive trips: Multi-day dive expeditions to the Coral Sea’s offshore reefs (Osprey Reef, Ribbon Reefs, Cod Hole); the best scuba diving in Australia

-• Fitzroy Island: 45 minutes from Cairns; fringing reef accessible directly from the beach; resort accommodation; sea turtle rehabilitation at the Cairns Turtle Rehabilitation Centre
+• Fitzroy Island: 45 minutes from Cairns; fringing reef right off the beach; resort accommodation; sea turtle rehabilitation at the Cairns Turtle Rehabilitation Centre

 Whitsunday Islands